univention/univention-corporate-server/doc/changelog/index.rst

 * The final restart of Samba at the end of a package update has been adjusted to the new daemon signature in the process list (:uv:bug:`55677`).

-* Under special conditions, the Listener module :file:`samba4-idmap.py` wrote invalid values in the attributes ``xidNumber`` of the file :file:`idmap.ldb`.
+* Under special conditions, the listener module :file:`samba4-idmap.py` wrote invalid values in the attributes ``xidNumber`` of the file :file:`idmap.ldb`.
 During package update they will be fixed (:uv:bug:`55686`).